 The “Black” race category includes those who identified themselves in the U.S. Census Bureau Current Population Survey as Black or African American.
 The “Asian” race category includes those who identified themselves as Asian.
 The “Native” race category includes those who identified themselves as American Indian or Alaskan Native.
 The “white, non-Hispanic” race category includes those who identified themselves as white, but not of Hispanic, Latino, or Spanish origin.
 The “Latinas” category includes people of any race who identified themselves to be of Hispanic, Latino, or Spanish origin.

 Dashes indicate unavailable data.
 Data are provided for women ages 18 and over.
-Female-headed families are families with female householders, no husband present and related children under 18.
+Families headed by single women with children are families with female householders, no husband present and related children under 18.